310mc/https-310mc.github.io-tl/source/_posts/submarine/epilogue.md

 Just ‘cause I can’t stand the higher-ups doesn’t mean I'm gonna disobey them and risk getting told something stupid again, like to revert Ryuseitai back to its original shape…

-Besides, my order was super simple — I just had to avoid touching the “thing” that I love during the qualifying rounds…
+Besides, my order was super simple — I just had to avoid touching *that* thing I love during the qualifying rounds…

 And I’m not an infant or something… I can put up with it during the rounds just fine…
 {% endbubble %}

 {% bubble Chiaki grin %}
-The thing that you love?
+That thing you love?
 Oh, I get it now!
 So *that’s* why you kept your distance from me all this time, Takamine!
 {% endbubble %}

 {% bubble Tetora awkward %}
 You were the one doing all the avoiding, and I think he’s talking about mascots, y’know~?

 By the way, I had some pretty dangerously close moments, like when we were tryna stop Kanzaki-senpai.
-My weakness is that my brain stops workin’ whenever I’m overstimulated.
+One of my weaknesses is that my brain stops workin’ whenever I’m overstimulated.

 But nobody from the SS administration committee said anything, so I guess that means I didn’t go overboard.
 {% endbubble %}

-{% bubble Shinobu %}
+{% bubble Shinobu v2 %}
 Hmm, so… Was Tetora-kun’s order something like, “no violence during the qualifying round”?
 {% endbubble %}